stephane-martin/reaper/README.md

 ## Design

-reaper embeds a nsqd (https://nsq.io).
+reaper embeds a nsqd service (https://nsq.io).
 When access logs entries are received on TCP, UDP or stdin, they are first stored in the embedded nsqd.
 Thus, reaper only deletes an access log entry when it has been reliably sent to the configured destination.